tcdickson/Text-Summarization/README.md

 Training Strategy:

-Supervised Learning: The model was trained using supervised learning, where each input (press release) was paired with a corresponding summary, enabling the model to learn the mapping from a long document to a short, concise summary.
+Supervised Learning: The model was trained using supervised learning, where each input (press release) was paired with a corresponding summary.

-Optimization: During training, the model's parameters were adjusted using gradient descent and the cross-entropy loss function, which penalizes incorrect predictions and encourages the generation of summaries that match the target.
+Optimization: During training, the model's parameters were adjusted using gradient descent and the cross-entropy loss function.

 This training process allowed the model to learn not only the specific language patterns commonly found in political press releases but also the broader context of political discourse.